Last updated December 28, 2022.

-MRI brain scans confirmed that study participants experienced an increase in the size of the hippocampus.
-(27)
+Brain scans confirmed that study participants experienced an increase in the size of the hippocampus.

 Studying a new language can also increase the number of neural pathways between parts of the brain.

-In another study, English speakers’ brains were monitored as they learned the Chinese vocabulary.
+In another study, English speakers’ brains were monitored as they learned Chinese vocabulary.

-MRIs revealed that they developed better connectivity between different regions of their brains.
-(28)
+MRIs revealed that they developed better connectivity between various regions of their brains.

 Besides changes in brain function, there were also detectable changes in brain structure after six weeks.

-This structural change was apparent even in the elderly, leading researchers to conclude that brain plasticity, the brain’s ability to constantly change and grow even late in life, is greater than previously assumed.
+This structural change was apparent even in the elderly, leading researchers to conclude that brain plasticity, the brain’s ability to constantly change and grow, is greater than previously assumed in later life.

-Here’s an engaging TED-Ed Original video that explains how being bilingual gives you a heightened mental workout throughout your life, leading to a healthier and more engaged brain.
+Here’s an engaging TED-Ed video on YouTube that explains how being bilingual gives you a heightened mental workout throughout your life, leading to a healthier and more engaged brain.

 If you don’t already know a second language, it’s never too late to learn.

-Whether you learn a new language as a child or later in adulthood doesn’t seem to matter when it comes to staying mentally sharp for life.
-(29)
+Whether you learn a new language as a child or later in adulthood doesn’t seem to matter when it comes to staying mentally sharp.

-Using a language you already know boosts your brainpower, and so does the process of learning a new language.
+Using a second language you already know boosts brain performance, and so does the process of learning a new language.

 You may feel that learning a language now will be too hard, or hardly worth the effort.

-But you don’t have to be fluent to experience brain benefits, personal satisfaction, or cultural enrichment.
+But you don’t have to be fluent to experience mental benefits, personal satisfaction, or cultural enrichment.

-Even minimal knowledge of a foreign language can help keep your mind sharper no matter your age.
-(30)
+Even minimal knowledge of a foreign language can help keep up mental performance as you age.

-Just look at what you could accomplish with minimal effort if you decided to learn just three words per day.
+Let’s take a look at what you could accomplish if you decided to learn just three words per day.

 It’s been said that the 100 most commonly used words of any language comprise 50% of the words used in day-to-day conversation.

-And those 100 core words are what you need to be minimally functional when it comes to conversing with others that speak that language.
+And those 100 core words are what you need to be minimally functional when it comes to conversing with others who speak that language.